 While outbound lead generation has many disadvantages, inbound lead generation also has its own.

-Where inbound marketing returns will be a little slow, outbound marketing has the upper hand with faster returns from converting prospects into sales.
+Inbound marketing returns will be a little slow, whereas outbound marketing has the upper hand with faster returns from converting prospects into sales.

 Outbound marketing will feel like it’s strictly business, whereas inbound marketing helps you build trust and rapport with your potential customers.